 Aquaria KLCC in Kuala Lumpur, is the largest aquarium in the world, whereas Petrosains in Kuala Lumpur is an interactive science discovery centre and one of the biggest attractions for tourists.

 Although Thailand has a reputation of being a party capital, you will be surprised to know about the range of family activities during the month of Ramadan.
 Thailand is home to sizeable Muslim population, and during evenings the local streets are filled with vendors selling lip-smacking delicacies.
 Interesting places to visit in Bangkok include The Grand Palace, Khaosan Road, Phi Phi Islands, Khao Sok National Park, and Tiger Kingdom.
-Thailand visa services from Dubai are fairly cheap and you can get one immediately, so on that front, you are covered.
+Thailand visa services are fairly cheap and you can get one immediately, so on that front, you are covered.

 The Grand Palace in Bangkok remains the city’s most famous landmark, and it should definitely be on your to-do list.
 It will be hard for you to not be in awe of the craftsmanship of the workers from over two centuries ago.